Abdurrahman-Alizada/opensea-clone/README.md

 #### Starting the development of Smart Contract in Solidity with OpenZeppelin

 1. Create 2 contract NFT and NFTMarket
+2. write the nessecary funtions in both contracts

+## Day 04

+1. Learned the testing methodolgy
+2. write the tests for NFT and NFTMarket contract

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.